Dmytro-bit/dsa-greedy/docs/overview.md

 ![greedy example](../assets/Greedy-search-path-example.gif)

-## Use cases
+## Realistic use cases

 The main goal of a greedy algorithm is to **optimize solutions** through iterative decisions.
 Some typical use cases:

-- Dijkstra’s algorithm
+1) Dijkstra’s algorithm
+   - Finding the shortest path in a weighted graph.
-- Knapsack problem
+2) Knapsack problem
+   - Selecting items with given weights and values to maximize value within a weight limit
-- Huffman coding
+3) Huffman coding
+   - Creates an optimal prefix code for a set of symbols based on their frequencies.
+   - Data compression.